 I am the author of two books – A Philosophy of Comedy on Stage and Screen and Rethinking Practice as Research and the Cognitive Turn.
 The former, published by Methuen Drama (Bloomsbury), is a Heideggerean phenomenology of humour developed from my doctoral thesis.
 The latter, published by Palgrave Macmillan, critically examines the conceptual underpinnings of cognitive approaches to understanding performance and the discourse around Practice as Research.
-Additionally, I am the Primary Investigator on ‘Comedy on the Spectrum: Exploring Humour Production in Adolescents with Autism‘, funded by the British Academy and Leverhulme, for which I will run a series of comedy workshops to find out what empirical differences (if any) there are between the humour produced by autistic individuals compared with neurotypical individuals.
+Additionally, I was the Primary Investigator on ‘Comedy on the Spectrum: Exploring Humour Production in Adolescents with Autism‘, funded by the British Academy and Leverhulme, and I’m one of the organisers of the Autism Arts Festival funded by Arts Council England.

 Postdoctoral Research at University of Liverpool